jrp244/byu-cs324/hw-cgi/README.md

 CGI.

+# Preparation

+Read the following in preparation for this assignment:
+  - Section 11.5.4 in the book

 # Instructions

 Write a CGI program in C.  This is a program that would be executed by an HTTP server